 1. TAKE YOUR FAVE SNACKS WITH YOU

 Yes, yes-may seem obvious, but just a reminder.
-Don’t forget to stock up on your fave snacks, whether it’s chips, dried fruit, cookies (…you can find Oreos almost everywhere in Asia, by the way), or whatever, really.
+Don’t forget to stock up on your fave snacks, whether it’s chips, dried fruit, cookies, bars or whatever, really.
 For whenever the struggle gets very real, and you’re in a far off, vegan-absent corner of whichever country you’re in, at least you know you can reach into your backpack and there’ll be something there.
-I always pack a few of my trusted rolled oat biscuits, a bag or so of chips, and a bag of oats (to which I add boiling water, cinnamon, cranberries & chia seeds for breakfast or a meal-in-betweener).
+I always pack a few of my trusted rolled oat biscuits, a bag or so of chips, and a bag of oats (to which I add boiling water, cinnamon, cranberries & chia seeds for breakfast in the mornings or eat as a meal-in-betweener).

 2. LEARN HOW TO SAY “I DON’T EAT MEAT”, “I DON’T EAT EGGS” & “I DON’T DRINK MILK” IN THE LOCAL LANGUAGE/S OF WHEREVER YOU ARE.

 It may be a good idea to get translations of the sentences above and have them stored in your notes section on your phone.
-WiFi is not always existent, so if you’re relying on Google Translate when you’re on the spot, this isn’t going to work out.
-If you’re anything like me, and want to be more of a traveller than a tourist, then you will also want to frequent local & culturally indulgent spots rather than the touristy areas where English is widely spoken. (….unless you’re in China, because then, there’s no English wherever you are!
+WiFi is not always existent, so if you’re relying on Google Translate on the spot, this isn’t going to work out.
+If you want to be more of a traveller than a tourist, then frequent local & culturally indulgent spots rather than the touristy areas.
+The problem is, the touristy areas is where communication is easier and English is widely spoken (….unless you’re in China, because then, there’s no English wherever you are!
 If this is the case, the Mandarin for “I don’t eat meat”-” Wǒ bù chī ròu” is worth learning.
-I use it daily, because the Chinese add meat to everything.
+I use this phrase daily, because the Chinese add meat to everything.
 If you’re visiting China for the first time, be sure to check out my tips here: https://the-vegan-vagabond.com/2019/02/07/mainland-china-first-timer-tips/)

 3. RESEARCH WHICH INGREDIENTS ARE TRADITIONALLY ADDED TO FOOD.
 ASIAN COUNTRIES ADD NON-VEGAN INGREDIENTS TO EVERYTHING.